MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/powerapps-cli.md

     ```

-> [!IMPORTANT]
+> [!NOTE]
 > Currently, Power Apps CLI is supported only on Windows 10.
 > Power Platform Extension for Visual Studio Code is in public preview and works on both Windows 10 and macOS.

 ## Install Power Platform Extension for Visual Studio Code

-> [!NOTE]
-> The Power Platform Extension for Visual Studio Code is in pre-release.
-We may change it considerably for the final, commercial version.
-The version of the Power Apsp CLI that is included with the extension and runs within Visual Studio Code may also be a pre-release version but should not interfere with the version installed separately using the directions above.

 You can also install the [Power Platform Extension for Visual Studio Code](https://aka.ms/ppcvscode) which installs the Power Apps CLI for use within Visual Studio Code.
-The Power Platform extension makes it easy to manage Power Platform environments and allows the developer to create, build and deploy Power Platform solutions, packages and portals.
+The Power Platform extension makes it easy to manage Power Platform environments and allows the developer to create, build packages, deploy solutions, and portals.

+> [!IMPORTANT]
+> Power Platform Extension for Visual Studio Code is in public preview.
+> Preview features aren’t meant for production use and may have restricted functionality.
+These features are available before an official release so that customers can get early access and provide feedback.
+> Power Apps CLI version that is included with this extension may also be a public preview version.
+We recommend you to install the latest version using the steps mentioned above.

 ## Common commands